Microscopic pairing in fission dynamics: RESULTS

-We have investigated the chain of even-even fermium isotopes from $A=242$ to 260.
-The two-dimensional PESs with $\langle \Delta N^2 \rangle$ and $\Delta$ as a pairing degree of freedom are presented in Figs.~\ref{dynFm1} - \ref{dynFm5}.
-Several characteristic types of the PES can be found in this series, allowing for the examination of the influence of pairing correlation in various types of fission.
-The first group comprises the two lightest isotopes $^{242-244}$Fm.
-Their PESs look very similar in both coordinates.
-They are characterized by a well-defined inner fission barrier of 8 MeV height, followed by a 1-2~MeV narrow outer fission barrier.
-In $^{242}$Fm, a second fission isomer with a short second outer barrier is also present, which disappears in $^{244}$Fm.
-In these two isotopes, the calculated half-lives are very low, even shorter than experimental data, see Fig.~\ref{fmt}.
+In the $^{242-244}$Fm isotopes, the calculated half-lives are very low, even shorter than experimental data, see Fig.~\ref{fmt}.
 The least-action paths have the same trend as in $^{262}$Rf and reach higher energies with stronger pairing correlations.
 Slightly higher energies are achieved at the barrier for the $\Delta$ coordinate.
 Shorter half-lives along the least-action path give a worse agreement with experimental data than the least-energy path for $^{242}$Fm.

 In $^{246-250}$Fm isotopes, the topography of the PES considerably changes.
 Both the inner and outer fission barriers become wider and higher, reaching a 10 MeV and 7 MeV height, respectively.
 The outer barrier corresponds to the reflection-asymmetric shapes of a nucleus.
 It is important to mention that the fission path with octupole deformation plays a crucial role in reproducing the asymmetric fission fragment mass distribution in the central part of the fermium isotopic chain.
 The visible discontinuity of the PES on the second fission barrier is related to the switching on of octuple deformation, as discussed in Ref.~\cite{zdeb2021}.
 A more detailed study would require analysis in 3-dimensional space, including a constraint on the octupole moment.
 The fission barrier of the mid-mass Fm isotopes extends to large deformations $Q_{20}=80 - 100$~b.
 As a consequence, the fission half-lives of these nuclei are much longer.
 In these nuclei, the least-energy fission path overestimates measured half-lives by around five orders of magnitude, while experimental data are almost perfectly reproduced with the least-action fission path.